redis/redis-doc/commands/incrby.md

-Increments the number stored at `key` by `increment`.
+Increments the number stored at _key_ by _increment_.
-If the key does not exist, it is set to `0` before performing the operation.
+If the key doesn't exist, it is set to `0` before the operation.
-An error is returned if the key contains a value of the wrong type or contains a string that can not be represented as integer.
+An error is returned if the key contains a value of the wrong type, or contains a string that can't be represented as an integer.
-This operation is limited to 64 bit signed integers.
+This operation is limited to **64-bit signed integers**.

-See `INCR` for extra information on increment/decrement operations.
+See `INCR` for more information about increment/decrement operations.

 @return

-@integer-reply: the value of `key` after the increment
+@integer-reply: the value of _key_ after the increment

 @examples